AlfredBr/ManagedSAXPY/README.md

 # What is SAXPY?
 ![SAXPY Image](https://developer-blogs.nvidia.com/wp-content/uploads/2021/03/SAXPY.png)
 What is SAXPY?
 Single precision [A * X + Y.](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms#Level_1)  We do this [all the time.](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation)  There is even [hardware support for it](https://en.wikipedia.org/wiki/FMA_instruction_set).

 Here are some great articles from the folks at nVidia.
 - [N Ways to SAXPY: Demonstrating the Breadth of GPU Programming Options](https://developer.nvidia.com/blog/n-ways-to-saxpy-demonstrating-the-breadth-of-gpu-programming-options/)
 - [Six Ways to SAXPY](https://developer.nvidia.com/blog/six-ways-saxpy/)

-## Managed C# GPU Programming
+## You can SAXPY quickly via Managed C# GPU Programming

-I want to add to the discussion.
-This repo demonstrates a few more ways to SAXPY in C# / .NET / Managed Code.
+I want to add to this discussion and this repo demonstrates a few more ways to SAXPY in C# / .NET / Managed Code.

 ### Libraries / Frameworks
 - [ILGPU](https://ilgpu.net/)